 Other factors that differ between foreclosures and short sales are the price and time needed to close.
 Foreclosures generally happen faster than short sales and their prices are lower because the home may need major repairs.

 Short sales often have higher prices than foreclosures.
-But, unless the mortgage holder has already agreed to the selling price it will still need to be approved before the title can be transferred.
-It can take up to 6 months to be approved and then there is a large amount of paperwork the seller must complete to prove to their mortgage holder that they are even eligible for a short sale.
-You could wait for a year to purchase a short sale and then still lose the property due to the current owner’s financial situation.
-Foreclosures may close quicker because the property is already vacant and the bank is losing money every day they are in possession of the property.
+But, unless the mortgage holder has already agreed to the selling price, it will still need approval before transferring of the title can happen.
+It can take up to 6 months to get approval.
+And then there is a large amount of paperwork the seller must complete to prove to their mortgage holder that they are even eligible for a short sale.
+You could wait for a year to purchase a short sale and then still lose the property.
+This can happen due to the current owner’s financial situation.
+Foreclosures may close quicker because the property is already vacant.
+And, the bank is losing money every day they are in possession of the property.

 If you have questions about foreclosure, loan modification, short sale, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.